 \Cref{fig:leakage-whitelist} shows how this very simple modification to each eviction policy can help in retaining the semantics of the compressed instructions.
 Since defense is the instruction that degrades more quickly, we only whitelist tokens in the defense (see \Cref{app:whitelist} for details).
-Notably, we show that this way we can get much more performance in terms of defense with little cost to pay in terms of directive following if the right tokens are kept compared to the original eviction policies.
-We further report additional experiments with respect to defense prompt leakage and kept entries percentage in \Cref{app:supp-exp}, \Cref{fig:leakage-defense-whitelist-fair} (left) and \Cref{fig:keep-whitelist} respectively.
+Notably, we can achieve much better performance in terms of defense with little cost to pay in terms of directive following if the right tokens are kept.
+We further report additional experiments on defense prompt leakage and kept entries percentage in \Cref{app:supp-exp}, \Cref{fig:leakage-defense-whitelist-fair} (left) and \Cref{fig:keep-whitelist} respectively.

-\subsection{...more fairly evict entries}
+\subsection{...More Fairly Evict Entries}

 Although whitelisting can be effective, it heavily relies on manual effort and user intuition.
 Here, we introduce the concept of a fair eviction policy, which ensures that distinct components of a prompt are compressed at an equal rate in order to avoid \Cref{pitfall:eviction-bias}.